 - Keep the pot in a warm area with bright, indirect light and water regularly, keeping the soil moist.

-- Transplant into the garden once roots have formed.
+- Transplant into the garden once a root system has formed.

-To propagate through rhizome division, you will need a shovel.
-Then follow these steps:
+To propagate through rhizome division, you will need a shovel:

 - Gently dig around the plant to loosen the soil.